Meet the Deminar: Live Product Demonstration Webinars

 After someone attends your wonderful demo webinar, you want to strike while the opportunity is hot.
 Don’t let them leave without taking the next step.
 If there is additional content that they might need to see, link to it right from the webinar.
 This can come in the form of links to product pages, additional demo videos, or written resources.
 Further, you may want to provide links to free trials or even an offer to speak to an expert to help them get up and running.

-The digital world may have created some space between us and our customers, but that doesn’t mean that we can’t still engage with them at those critical decision making moments.
-And webinars are the best way to drive that engagement.
-So think about how you can build your own bottom of the funnel webinars, or deminars.
+The digital world may have created some space between us and our customers, but that doesn’t mean that we can’t still engage with them at those critical decision-making moments.
+And a deminar is one of the best ways to drive that engagement.
+So think about how you can build your own bottom-of-the-funnel webinars, or deminars.
 It can be your best way to turn a decent prospect into a good customer.